 Canada Storm Watching

-Canada storm watching is a great opportunity for front row seats to the greatest show put on by Mother Nature.
+Canada storm watching is a great opportunity to explore Canada's coastlines and beaches and watch Mother Nature throw a hissy-fit.
+During the winter season Canada's coastlines are battered by massive waves and winds.
 Canada storm watching is enjoyed on, both, the west coast and east coast of Canada.

 Some Canada Storm Watching Tips